aubreyhayes47/LibreAssistant/README.md

 Please open an issue on GitHub or contact the development team.

-LibreAssistant — *Your privacy-first, modular AI assistant platform.
+LibreAssistant — *Your privacy-first AI gateway to the internet.
 Built with ❤️ and guided by the Beatitudes.*